julianzanetti/homelab/README.md

 # 🧱 Homelab DevOps in AWS
-This project is a personal lab environment on AWS with real DevOps practices.
+This repo contains all of the configuration and documentation of my homelab in AWS, the project is a personal lab environment on AWS with real DevOps practices.

 The goal is to simulate a productive 24/7 infrastructure with multiple applications, observability, GitOps, security and automation.
+This homelab is the place where I can try out and learn new things.
+By self-hosting some aplications, it makes me feel responsible for the entire process of deploying and mantaining.
+It forces me think about backup strategies, security, scalability, etc.

 ## 🚀 Technologies used
 - Kubernetes (K3s)